-- without proper training or instruction - at speeds too fast for your skills or the conditions - on public roads a collision can occur with another vehicle - with a passenger passengers affect balance and steering and increase risk of losing control
+- · without proper ATV training or instruction - at speeds too fast for your skills or the conditions - on public roads a collision can occur with another vehicle - with a passenger unless passenger seat is securely in place

-ALWAYS:
+THE OPERATOR MUST ALWAYS:

-- use proper riding techniques to avoid vehicle overturns on hills and rough terrain and in turns - avoid paved surfaces pavement may seriously affect handling and control
+- use proper riding techniques to avoid overturns on hills and rough terrain and in turns - avoid paved surfaces pavement may seriously affect handling and control - reduce speed and use extra caution at all times when carrying a passenger - dismount passenger when conditions require - make sure passenger reads and understands this label and passenger safety label

-LOCATE AND READ OPERATOR'S MANUAL FOLLOW ALL INSTRUCTIONS AND WARNINGS
+LOCATE AND READ OPERATOR'S MANUAL.
+FOLLOW ALL INSTRUCTIONS AND WARNINGS.